kesarion/dockerizer/README.md

 yield new Promise(resolve => setTimeout(resolve, 1000));
 ```
 We set a timeout to make sure the connection is enabled before we use it.
-This doesn't guarantee anything, in a production environment you need to check the connection before using it, but it's good enough for development.
+This is good enough for development, but it doesn't guarantee anything; in a production environment you need to check the connection before using it.

 ## Docker on OSX

-On Linux, things are pretty straightforward with the unix socket uri.
-On OSX, you need to install the docker toolbox and make sure the default docker machine is running `docker-machine start default` then get the machine IP `docker-machine ip default` and use it along with the proper certificates:
+After installing the docker toolbox and making sure the default docker machine is running `docker-machine start default`, get the machine IP `docker-machine ip default` and use it with the proper certificates:

 ```javascript
 let docker = new Docker({